max1220/lua-db/README.md

-	db:draw_to_drawbuffer(target_db, target_x, target_y, origin_x, origin_y, width, height, scale)
+	db:draw_to_drawbuffer(target_db, target_x, target_y, origin_x, origin_y, width, height, scale, ignorealpha)

 Copy the content from db to target_db. target_x,target_y is the coordinate in the image that is beeing copied into. origin_x, origin_y is the coordinate from the source draw buffer.
 Width and height define how large a rectangle is copied from the source. if scale is > 1, then the image is drawn scaled to the target_db.
+Only copies pixels from the source db if the alpha value is > 0, or always if ignorealpha is set.